emlab-solutions/pyemaps/docs/source/overview.rst

 Overview
 ========

-**pyemaps** package is a collection of python modules and libraries designed for transmission electron diffraction simulations and related crystallographic calculations for all crystal systems.
+**pyEMAPS** package is a collection of python modules and libraries designed for transmission electron diffraction simulations and related crystallographic calculations for all crystal systems.
 The simulation is based on the theories of kinematical and dynamical electron diffraction, as described by Spence and Zuo